China–Israel relations: Relations in the 21st century

 In 2009, China Radio International (CRI) began broadcasting in Hebrew.
 In addition, the Chinese established Chinese institutes in Israel, to public and media activities of Israel-based Chinese diplomats.

-Prime Minister Benjamin Netanyahu visited China in May 2013 and five agreements were signed during his visit.
-A government-to-government mechanism was established and five task forces were set up in high tech, environmental protection, energy, agriculture and financing.
+Prime Minister Benjamin Netanyahu visited China in May 2013.
 Netanyahu visited China again in 2017 amid celebrations taking place to commemorate 25 years of ties between the two countries.

 During the 2014 Israel–Gaza conflict, it was reported that Israel was winning the public opinion battle in China with most Chinese social media users siding with Israel.

 Starting in 2019, Chinese state-sponsored cyberespionage group UNC215 targeted Israeli government institutions, IT providers, and telecommunication firms in a series of attacks that attempted to disguise themselves as Iranian hackers.

 In May 2020, the Chinese ambassador to Israel, Du Wei, was found dead at his home in Herzliya.
 While the exact cause of his death is unknown, it is believed he died of natural causes.

 In November 2021, Israeli President Isaac Herzog and Chinese leader, CCP general secretary Xi Jinping held the first-ever phone call between heads of state of Israel and China.
 According to the read-out from the Israeli President's Office, Herzog and Xi discussed opportunities to enhance Israeli-Chinese bilateral ties ahead of the 30th anniversary of the establishment of diplomatic relations, in honor of which Herzog and Xi invited each other to visit their respective countries.

 Multiple commentators have noted a worsening in relations between the two countries since the October 7 attacks.

 In 2025, Boaz Toporovsky led a Knesset delegation to Taiwan, the Chinese embassy in Israel objected strongly to the trip labeling Toporovsky a 'trouble-maker' and saying that such trips endanger the foundations of Israel-China relations.
 The statement also accused Toporovsky of violating the One China principle and said that "If he is not restrained, he will fall and shatter into pieces on the edge of the abyss."
-The statement also threatened Toporovsky, saying that he should “not delude himself that he can harm China’s core interests... without paying a price.”
+The statement also threatened Toporovsky, saying that he should "not delude himself that he can harm China's core interests... without paying a price."
 Ambassador Xiao Junzheng amplified the message by sharing it on social media.
-The Embassy later denied that it had threated Toporovsky claiming that it had instead used a “popular Chinese saying.”
-In October 2025 the Chinese embassy in Israel held a public presentation about the “Taiwan Question” for the first time, reiterating their strong anti-Taiwan position.
+The Embassy later denied that it had threatened Toporovsky claiming that it had instead used a "popular Chinese saying."
+In October 2025 the Chinese embassy in Israel held a public presentation about the "Taiwan Question" for the first time, reiterating their strong anti-Taiwan position.